guidemetothemoon/kristhecodingunicorn/content/english/post/appinsights_perfcounters.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "Resolving Application Insights performance counters collection issue for .NET applications"
+date: "2023-06-06"
-title = "Resolving Application Insights performance counters collection issue for .NET applications" date = "2023-06-06" description = "In this blog post we'll look into how we can an issue with collecting performance counters for Application Insights from ASP.NET Framework and ASP.NET (Core) applications hosted in IIS." draft = false tags = [
+description: "In this blog post we'll look into how we can an issue with collecting performance counters for Application Insights from ASP.NET Framework and ASP.NET (Core) applications hosted in IIS."
+draft: false
+tags: [
     "azure",
     "application-insights",
     "dotnet",
     "observability",
     "azure-monitor"
 ]
-slug = "application-insights-perfcounters-collection-issue-dotnet"
+slug: "application-insights-perfcounters-collection-issue-dotnet"
-aliases = ["appinsights_perfcounters"]
+aliases: ["appinsights_perfcounters"]
-+++

-{{< table_of_contents >}}
+---

 If you're using Application Insights SDK in your .NET applications and you want to gather performance counters like disk, memory or CPU usage, you have two main approaches that you can follow: